 - Cover page and Executive summary: Includes a project title and a summary of no more than 250 words (note: this may be published on EDA's website if your application is selected for funding). - Description of Service Region: Identifies the primary service area, along with a description of the communities or regions to be served, and the communities' or region's needs and opportunities. - Geographic Service Region: Define the geographic service region of the University Center.
 For purposes of this competition, a region is defined as "an economic unit of human, natural, technological, capital or other resources, defined geographically."
 Geographic areas comprising a region need not be contiguous or defined by political boundaries but should constitute a cohesive area capable of undertaking successful economic development.
-See the definition of "Region" in 13 C.F.R. § 300.3. - o Please include a map outlining your service region.

-- o If your service region includes a geography smaller than an entire state, please provide county level FIPS codes for the applicable geographic service region. - Industries and Regional Strategies: Describe the service region's industries and existing regional economic development strategies.
+See the definition of "Region" in 13 C.F.R. § 300.3. - Please include a map outlining your service region. - If your service region includes a geography smaller than an entire state, please provide county level FIPS codes for the applicable geographic service region. - Industries and Regional Strategies: Describe the service region's industries and existing regional economic development strategies.
 Applicants should identify linkages between the regional strategies and the proposed University Center's activities.
 Applicants are strongly encouraged to support any claims with independent, third-party data, regional strategy plans, and existing impact studies. - Economic Ecosystem: Describe the current state of the geographic service region's economic ecosystem, including the regional talent pool, innovation infrastructure, and support systems to facilitate commercialization of research and technology transfer, as well as the connections between economic ecosystem components and regional economic development strategies.
 Identify the proposed University Center's measurable activities that will assist the proposed service area in filling economic ecosystem gaps and achieving regional economic development goals that are part of the regional strategy or strategies. - Partnerships: List existing and potential partnerships with regional economic development stakeholders (e.g., regional planning organizations, Economic Development Districts), trade/export related entities (e.g., U.S. export assistance centers), and other relevant entities associated with the academic institution, and describe ongoing activities.
-Provide specific examples of the partnerships and the specific activities to be carried out by this partnership during the period of performance. - Targeted Beneficiaries: As noted above, EDA strongly encourages University Centers that benefit distressed communities to link these communities to larger, more vibrant regional economies.
+Provide specific examples of the partnerships and the specific activities to be carried out by this partnership during the period of performance. - Targeted Beneficiaries: As noted above, EDA strongly encourages University Centers that benefit distressed communities, in particular small, rural, and underserved communities, to link these communities to larger, more vibrant regional economies, thereby enhancing diversity, equity, and inclusion in regional economies.
+Although not required, EDA encourages efforts to reach historically underserved populations and areas, communities of color, women, and other groups facing labor market barriers such as persons with disabilities, disconnected youth, individuals in recovery, individuals with past criminal records, including justice-impacted and reentry participants, individuals participating in the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), and Women, Infants and Children (WIC), and veterans and military spouses.
 The applicant should identify the targeted beneficiaries of the proposed University Center and clearly describe the logical connection between the intended outcomes and the program activities in the proposed geographic service region.
-Describe, using specific examples, how the proposed program will positively impact the targeted beneficiaries in the proposed geographic service region. - Project Timeline: Applicants must submit a detailed five-year timeline for project implementation that includes significant project benchmarks to gauge program success and accomplishments. - Program Focus: Identify one or more program focus areas of the proposed EDA-supported University Center: - Regional commercialization efforts - o Advancing high-growth entrepreneurship - Cultivating innovation - Encouraging business expansion in a region's innovation cluster(s) - o Developing a high-skilled regional workforce - o Increasing the resiliency of a region.
+Describe, using specific examples, how the proposed program will positively impact the targeted beneficiaries in the proposed geographic service region.

+- Project Timeline: Applicants must submit a detailed five-year timeline for project implementation that includes significant project benchmarks to gauge program success and accomplishments. - Program Focus: Identify one or more program focus areas of the proposed EDA-supported University Center: - Regional commercialization efforts - Advancing high-growth entrepreneurship - Cultivating innovation - Encouraging business expansion in a region's innovation cluster(s) - Developing a high-skilled regional workforce - Increasing the resiliency of a region